+Estimating and looking at your project at face value are woodworking mistakes to avoid at all cost.
 You can never really accomplish a woodworking project until you have the right measurements with a tape measure.
-You can try and try but something will still be wrong.
-So as a general rule: Measure twice, cut once.
+Even when you think you are measuring it right, something is still bound to miss.
+So as a general rule: measure twice, cut once!
 And I’m sure you’ll eventually find out that your other important carpentry tool is a pencil.
-Find out how to accurately measure here.

 — Homesteading (@HomesteadingUSA) May 4, 2015

 There are a lot of tools you can use to cut your wood.
-If you don’t want to use power tools, you can opt to using a handsaw but it may take time.
-Circular saws are more popular nowadays but be careful.
+If you don’t want to use carpentry power tools, you can opt to use a handsaw but it may take time.
+Circular saws are more popular nowadays, but be careful.
 Never let the blade touch your hand or you’ll be in big trouble.
-As a rule of thumb, always make sure that your blade is sharp.
+As a rule of thumb, always make sure your blade is sharp.
 If you’d like to find out how to cut using various power tools, you can follow the steps here.

-The second half of knowing your nails is how to drive a nail through, and it can be a beginner’s nightmare.
+The second half of knowing your nails is how to drive a nail through and it can be a beginner’s nightmare.
 Well not quite.
 Professionals may just need about 2-3 hits but everything comes with patience and practice.
 Just a few woodwork projects can make you feel like a pro.
 Your tool, a hammer, is also very important.
 Using a hammer that’s too heavy may not be the best way to start your projects.
-Check out some useful tips and techniques here.

 - Nylon strings can be very useful when leveling.
 This way you will always know that what you’re doing is centered.